 OUR MISSION & VISION IN BASIC TERMS We give a street child a chance at life through education!
 Its not about giving kids handouts, its about giving them the tools to make themselves a better life!

 YOU CAN HELP If you have found yourself reading this website we believe you are a person with compassion and care about the children in the world.
 We are a small NGO charity based in Ghana, Africa, that survives upon donations and help from the public.
 If you can we would ask that you could make us a small donation (£3 can buy a child a text book, larger donations can give a child an education), as your donation will help us to continue our valuable work.
-Click on the PayPal link below today - THANK YOU!
+Click on our donations page to make a donation.

 HANDLING OF DONATIONS Our website and all online donations are administered by our volunteer webmaster David Pain, who lives in Norway and the UK.
 David is closely connected to our project and has seen first hand the work we do.
 All online donations are made safely through Paypal.com, and then David ensures that they arrive safely to our offices in Ghana.